 Additional access points that you may like or dislike would be a sleeping bag pouch on the bottom of the backpack for ease of putting away and taking out, you may love this or not depending on how you pack your pack.

-Need to figure out what level of convenience pockets can be, maybe to carry cell phone, snacks or water.
+Need to figure out what level of convenience pockets can be, maybe to carry a cell phone, snacks or water.
 You will want to evaluate what kinds of pockets could be of assistance to you while hiking.

-This is what is on many backpacks, it is the pouch which goes over the top of the sack and typically has a large pocket or maybe two.
+This is what is on many backpacks, it is the pouch that goes over the top of the sack and typically has a large pocket or maybe two.
 This can be helpful for storing specific items, though think about it and do shakedowns as many remove it to save extra weight and space within their pack.

 This is a space internally which can store a water bladder and run a line out for you to drink on the go.
 I don't like this system as I can't tell the level of water remaining and prefer to have my water bottles available to keep an eye level on my remaining water.